-Ferreira is actually Research fellow at LEPABE-FEUP being responsible for several protocols established with the industry and research groups in the areas of crystallization and multiphase reactors.
+Ferreira is actually Research fellow (FCT Investigator) and lecturer at FEUP being responsible for two research projects and several protocols established with the industry and research groups in the areas of crystallization and multiphase reactors.

-Since his PhD, Ferreira completed the co-supervision of 1 Post-Doc, 1 PhD student, 6 Master students, and 4 foreign students from different programs.
-At the moment is co-supervisor of 1 Post-Doc.
+Since his PhD, Ferreira completed the co-supervision of 3 Post-Doc, 1 PhD student, 8 Master students, and 4 foreign students from different programs.
+At the moment is co-supervisor of 1 Post-Doc and 2 PhD students.